 Can Exposing Your Testicles To Light Increase Testosterone Levels?

-We know about the benefits of vitamin D has on the body and mind, it is for these reason why we should actively ensure we either get enough sunlight (safely) or supplement with vitamin D3.
+We know about the benefits of vitamin D has on the body and mind, and it is for these reasons why we should actively ensure we either get enough sunlight (safely) or supplement with vitamin D3.

 However, only ever stumbling across a nudest beach just the once in my life (a crying shame) I did notice the breasts, obviously, but also the amount of ‘tackle’ just out and about.

 Now, for women, on the whole their bit of ‘kit’ is safely tucked away.

 For men though, it is quite literally hanging all over the place and very exposed.

 It is a sensitive area and I know how strong the suns rays are when they hit my shoulders and back.

 So, the thought of that hot ball of fiery gas emanating those UV rays on my gentleman sausage and sack doesn’t really bare thinking about.

 However, there could actually be some scientific benefit to increasing your surface area to light exposure…